anapvasconcelos/ResearchArtifacts/data/ICSE_data_collected_from_websites.md

 <br><br>

 ---
+---

 # Events that started in 2023

-## 2023A - The shared artifact underwent a lightweight check by one paper reviewer at the Technical track.
+## 2023A - The shared artifact underwent a lightweight check by one paper reviewer at the Technical track

 ### 2023